Soo-Mash/focustime/README.md

 # TEST #2 Testing if commit comes from correct git account (SooMash, and not simon-at-the-delta)

 # TEST #3 Testing if commit comes from correct git account (SooMash, and not simon-at-the-delta)

+# TEST #4 Testing if commit comes from correct git account (SooMash, and not simon-at-the-delta)